These Florida brothers ran one of the largest opioid 'pill mills' in US history. The FBI says it was linked to thousands of deaths

 Some drug dealers drove to the clinics from Kentucky in rented buses marked "Tree of Life Baptist Church" to mask their criminal intentions, the film shows.

-"It's like a candy store down there," one man told FBI agent Jennifer Turner when asked why he frequented the George brothers' pill mills.
+"It's like a candy store down there," one man told FBI agent Jennifer Turner, who led the federal investigation, when asked why he frequented the George brothers' pill mills.

 Meanwhile, the brothers were making millions and trying to outdo each other's flamboyant lifestyles.
 They bought pricey watches, flashy cars, boats and multiple homes.
 Jeff George drove a Lamborghini while his brother Chris had an enormous customized monster truck.